 - Event Registration:

-- Attendees: The July 2023 sessions are for brand owners only.
+- Attendees: The January sessions are for brand owners only (employees/staff of companies that produce or sell a food product.)

 - Note: The events are structured to run back-to-back.
 The key learning objective content is coordinated to build seamlessly.